"Mutually Assured Destruction": American Culture and the Cold War

 This course will trace how contemporary beliefs and practices connect to historical trends in the American religious landscape.

-This course uses readings from sociology, political science, and legal/ethical reasoning to elucidate the larger structures and ideals that are at stake in the debates over what kind of speech is tolerable ¿ or normatively speaking, desirable ¿ at colleges and universities.
-Students will achieve a greater understanding of: free speech¿s role in American society and democracy, how America¿s position on free speech compares to other countries, and how speech restriction and liberties can reveal larger patterns in structure and agency
+How do we balance norms of inclusion and respect with norms of free speech?
+This seminar course utilizes readings from sociology, political science, and legal/ethical reasoning to elucidate the larger structures and ideals that are at stake in the debates over what kind of speech is tolerable, or more normatively speaking, desirable, at colleges and universities.
+The expected learning outcomes are: a greater understanding of the free speech's role in American society and democracy, how America's position on free speech compares to other countries, and how speech restriction and liberties can...

 Hamilton: An American Musical (AFRICAAM 5I, CSRE 5I, HISTORY 3G)

 "Hamilton" is one the most popular and most celebrated musicals in American history.
 It has received 11 Tony Awards, including best musical, and 16 Tony nominations, the most nominations in Broadway history.
 It won the Pulitzer Prize and a Grammy Award.
 The musical draws on the language and rhythms of hip-hop and R & B, genres that are underrepresented in the musical theater tradition.
 "Hamilton" has redefined the American musical, particularly in terms of sound, casting, and storytelling.
 What explains the deep cultural impact and acclaim for this play?n nThis interdisciplinary course...

 History of Education in the United States (EDUC 201, HISTORY 258B)